kernelkit/infix/doc/discovery.md

 Run the command 'cli' for interactive OAM

-linux-pc:#
+admin@infix-c0-ff-ee:~$
 ```

 When multiple Infix devices are present on the LAN the alias will not
 uniquely identify a device; *infix.local* will refer to any of the
 Infix devices, likely the one that first appeared.

+> [!NOTE]
-> When multiple Infix units are present, use the full hostname (e.g.,
+> When multiple Infix devices are present on the LAN, use the full name,
-> *infix-c0-ff-ee.local* or *foo.local*) rather than the alias
+> e.g., *infix-c0-ff-ee.local* or *foo.local* rather than the alias
-> infix.local to deterministically connect to a unit.
+> *infix.local* to deterministically connect to the device.

-#### Netbrowse service to find all your devices
+### Browse Network Using *network.local*

-Another mDNS alias that all Infix devices can advertise is
+Another mDNS alias that all Infix devices advertise is *network.local*.
-*network.local*.
-This is a web service which basically runs avahi-browse
+This is a web service which basically runs `avahi-browse` and displays a
-and displays a table of other Infix devices and their services.
+table of other Infix devices and their services.

 ![Netbrowse Service - network.local](img/network-local.png)

-With multiple Infix devices on the LAN, one will be your portal to
+With multiple Infix devices on the LAN, one will take the role of your
-access all others, if it goes down another will take its place.
+portal to access all others, if it goes down another takes its place.

-To disable the netbrowse service, the following commands can be used:
+To disable the netbrowse service, and the *network.local* alias, the
+following commands can be used:

 ```
 admin@infix-c0-ff-ee:/> configure
 admin@infix-c0-ff-ee:/config/> edit web